-The Sonoma County Vintners Foundation’s Sonoma County Wine Auction brings together caring vintners, growers and donors to support all communities across Sonoma County.
+The Sonoma County Vintners Foundation’s Sonoma Harvest Wine Auction brings together caring vintners, growers and donors to support all communities across Sonoma County.
 We seek to impact our community in two key ways:

 PLEASE NOTE: To support a smooth application submission process, we have staggered the grant deadlines according to program areas.

-The Sonoma County Vintners Foundation is pleased to continue our commitment to four program areas: Health and Human Services, Education, Environment, and Arts and Culture.
+The Sonoma County Vintners Foundation is pleased to continue our commitment to four program areas: Health & Human Services, Education, Environment, and Arts & Culture, with prioritization for organizations impacted by the fire.
+Click here to download Frequently Asked Questions about funding priorities and criteria.
 Please see the table below for the funding priorities for each program area.
-We also encourage applicants to review the FAQ’s for Community Grants where we will provide further details about the funding priorities and criteria.
 A few key points to keep in mind as you consider applying: